 Balin spoke up, his mouth full of bread.
 “We need to speak with Xandor.
 It’s urgent.”

 Dulint and Balin exchanged glances.
-Rivendale - the shining jewel of Lumeshire’s crown.
-A far cry from the mountain homes they were used to.
+Riverhold.
+A walled river town on the frontier, built for trade and trouble.
+Nothing like the mountain homes they were used to.

-“How long would it take us to reach Rivendale?”
+“How long would it take us to reach Riverhold?”
 Dulint asked, already dreading the answer.

 Jokin stroked his beard thoughtfully.
 “For you dwarves?
-About five days, if the weather holds.
+Two days, if the weather holds and you don’t stop to argue with the road.
 But the roads aren’t safe these days, especially with those creatures about.”

 Balin’s face lit up.
-“Five days?
+“Two days?
 That’s not so bad, Uncle.
 We could-”

 Dulint kicked him under the table, shooting him a warning look.
 “We appreciate the information, Jokin.
 We’ll have to consider our options.”

 Jokin nodded, his eyes twinkling with curiosity.
 “Of course, of course.
 You’re welcome to rest here as long as you need.
-But tell me, old friend, what brings you so far from home?
-Surely not just to chase after our wayward druid?”
+But tell me, old friend, what brings you so far afield?
+Surely you didn’t come only to chase after our wayward druid?”

 Dulint shifted uncomfortably in his seat.
 “It’s… complicated.
-Let’s just say we’ve found something that needs Xandor’s expertise.”
+Let’s just say we’ve found an artifact that needs Xandor’s expertise.”

 “Ah,” Jokin smiled knowingly.
 “One of those situations.
 Well, your secrets are safe with us.
 Now, finish your soup before it gets cold.
 We can talk more in the morning.”

 As Jokin left them to their meal, Balin leaned in close to Dulint.
 “What do we do now, Uncle?
-We can’t wait weeks for Xandor to return, but the roads…”
+We can’t sit here hoping Xandor wanders through Zuraldi, but the roads…”

 Dulint sighed, suddenly feeling every one of his years.
 “We rest tonight, lad.
-Tomorrow, we decide if we’re fool enough to chase this adventure all the way to Rivendale.”
+Tomorrow, we go to Riverhold.”

 “What’s going on?”
 Balin whispered to his uncle.